SMARTProtocols/SMARTProtocols.github.io/queries.md

 }
 ```

-## 13. Retrieve all the instruments and reagents used in the portocol “Mouse Retinal Whole Mounts and Quantification of Vasculature Protocol”
+## 13. Retrieve all the instruments and reagents used in the protocol “Mouse Retinal Whole Mounts and Quantification of Vasculature Protocol”

 ```
 PREFIX sp: <http://purl.org/net/SMARTprotocol#>